 Recycling ink cartridges

-Recycling bottles, cans and containers
+Recycling bottles, cans, and containers

 4. Bottle depots across the United States offer refunds for returned empty bottles and containers.
-Although the refund amount may vary based on which state you live in and the composition of the item, amounts ranges between $0.05 to $0.20 an item.
+Although the refund amount may vary based on which state you live in and the composition of the item, amounts range between $0.05 to $0.20 an item.

 Recycle your clothing

 5. If you have some clothes you no longer wear and want to make money for them, retail stores like H&M will pay for your old clothing.
 H&M will give customers a $5 voucher to purchase new clothes at their stores.
 This voucher can be used on your next purchase of $25 or more.
 With recycled clothes, H&M makes new clothing that they sell.
 Their recycled clothing is marked ‘H&M conscious’ and is usually located in a designated section in their stores.

 6. Many scrap metals that we may consider junk may be worth some money at a scrap metal shop.
 Depending on the weight and the composition of the metal, you can get a bit of cash by recycling your scrap metal.
 Scrap Monster has a helpful guide on what recycled metals are worth and how much you can expect to get for them by weight.